Lifeworlds of Sustainable Food Consumption and Production:

 College of Natural Resources (CNR) is a college under the Royal University of Bhutan network.
 They strive to be "a dynamic and internationally recognized centre of learning that promotes GNH and sustainable development through leadership in education, research and professional services in Agriculture, Natural Resources Management and Rural Development."
 RIHN signed a Letter of Agreement with CNR to conduct a collaborative research project on April 1st, 2017.

 Mahidol University is the fourth of public universities in Thailand and currently offers a range of both undergraduate and graduate programs in the fields of health, arts and sciences.
 FEAST works collaboratively with its faculty members to carry out interdisciplinary focus groups and workshops on "food purchasing", "eating out" and "home cooking" in order to explore innovative and more sustainable food practices in Bangkok, Thailand.
+RIHN signed MOU with Faculty of Social Sciences and Humanities in April, 2018.

 FAO's Globally Important Agricultural Heritage Systems (GIAHS) Programme